quietui/quiet/docs/docs/components/transition-group.md

 ### Changing duration

 To change the animation speed, set the `--duration` custom property on the transition group.
-This is the duration for an individual event, not the entire transition.
+Each transition is made up of one or more steps (e.g. add, remove, reposition) and the duration applies to each individual step, not the total transition time.

 ```html {.example}
 <quiet-transition-group style="--duration: 1250ms;" id="transition-group__duration">